The Fountainhead (film): Box οffice

-According to records, the film earned $2,179,000 domestically and $807,000 in foreign markets, against a cost of $2,375,000.
+According to records, the film earned $2,179,000 domestically and $807,000 in foreign markets (thus $2,986,000 worldwide), against a cost of $2,375,000.

-Critical reception
+Reception

-Initial reception
+Original Release

 The Fountainhead was panned by critics upon its initial release.
 The Hollywood Reporter wrote: "Its characters are downright weird and there is no feeling of self-identification."
 The Los Angeles Times wrote that the film would not "catch the interest of what is known as the average movie audience -- whoever they may be nowadays".
 The communist newspaper Daily Worker deemed The Fountainhead to be "an openly fascist movie".
 Variety called the film "cold, unemotional, loquacious [and] completely devoted to hammering home the theme that man's personal integrity stands above all law".
 John McCarten of The New Yorker deemed the film to be "the most asinine and inept movie that has come out of Hollywood in years".
 Cue described it as "shoddy, bombastic nonsense".
 Bosley Crowther, in his review for The New York Times, called the film "wordy, involved and pretentious" and characterized Vidor's work as a "vast succession of turgid scenes".

-2010s reception
+Contemporary Reception

 While The Fountainhead opened to negative reviews upon initial release, the film has since been reappraised and received significantly more positive reception in the early years of the 21st century.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 83% based on 12 reviews, with an average rating of 7/10.
 Film critic Emanuel Levy described it as a "highly enjoyable, juicy Freudian melodrama", praising Vidor's technical virtuosity and imagery.
 Dave Kehr wrote "King Vidor turned Ayn Rand's preposterous 'philosophical' novel into one of his finest and most personal films, mainly by pushing the phallic imagery so hard that it surpasses Rand's rightist diatribes."